If you hold some form of basic coverage, your policy might change under the new government reforms.

 Announced on 13 October 2017, the reforms are part of a raft of changes reshaping the PHI industry in Australia and will come into place between October 2017 and February 2020.
 As well as the simplified product categories, there will be:

 - Discounts for 18- to 29-year-olds.
-Those under 30 will be able to earn up to a 10% discount on their PHI.
+Those under 30 are now able to earn up to a 10% discount on their PHI.

 - Better access to mental health services.
-Those in need of mental health services will be able to get access when they need it with the scrapping of first time waiting periods.
+Those in need of mental health services can now get access when they need it with the scrapping of waiting periods for those upgrading their policies.

 - Improved access for those in rural areas.
-Accommodation benefits for those in rural and regional areas will be more affordable.
+Accommodation benefits for those in rural and regional areas are now more affordable.

 - Increased maximum excess.
 An increase in maximum excess levels to help slow premium increases.